Log1x/sage-directives/README.md

 #### @extract

 `@extract` extracts the passed array into variables.
-This can be useful for making views customizable when passing parameters to `@include` but also having default values set within' the view.
+This can be useful for making views customizable when passing parameters to `@include` but also having default values set within the view.

 ```php
 // single.blade.php